hashicorp/vault/website/source/docs/auth/token.html.md

         string (e.g. `"72h"`).
       </li>
       <li>
-        <span class="param">prefix</span>
+        <span class="param">path_suffix</span>
         <span class="param-flags">optional</span>
-        If set, tokens created against this role will have the given prefix as part of their path in addition to the role name.
+        If set, tokens created against this role will have the given suffix as part of their path in addition to the role name.
 This can be useful in certain scenarios, such as keeping the same role name in the future but revoking all tokens created against it before some point in time.
-The prefix can be changed, allowing new callers to have the new prefix as part of their path, and then tokens with the old prefix can be revoked via `revoke-prefix`.
+The suffix can be changed, allowing new callers to have the new suffix as part of their path, and then tokens with the old suffix can be revoked via `revoke-prefix`.
       </li>
     </ul>